 We’ve all heard it: “It’s just a habit.”

-If that were true, we could have just stopped.
+If that were true, we’d just stop.

 Nail-biting is a habit.
 So is checking your phone too often or cracking your knuckles.
+Annoying?
+Sure.
+But you can usually stop when you decide to.

 Alcohol is different.

-It changes our brain chemistry.
+It changes brain chemistry.

-It creates emotional and physical dependency.
+It creates both emotional and physical dependency.

 So no, drinking isn’t just a habit.
 And calling it one can keep us stuck.